| Non-Rationalised NCERT Books Solution | ||||||

 Answer:

-From Q.2, Exercise 14.2, the distance (in km) of 40 engineers from their residence to their place of work:
+The data from Q.2, Exercise 14.2, which lists the distance (in km) from residence to work for 40 engineers:

 5, 3, 10, 20, 25, 11, 13, 7, 12, 31, 19, 10, 12, 17, 18, 11, 32, 17, 16, 2, 7, 9, 7, 8, 3, 5, 12, 15, 18, 3, 12, 14, 2, 9, 6, 15, 15, 7, 6, 12.